genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/numberspinner.rst

 Description
 ===========

-    numberSpinner is similar to :ref:`genro_numbertextbox`, but makes integer entry easier when small adjustments are required.
+    numberSpinner is similar to :ref:`numbertextbox`, but makes integer entry easier when small adjustments are required.

     There are two features: